 These increases in loan limits for a long period of time were somewhat arbitrary.
 Fannie Mae would review national home prices and increase the conforming loan limit.
 Freddie Mac would then follow suit.
 Yet a new standard was set into place as a result of the formation of the Federal Housing Finance Agency, or FHFA.
 FHFA created a new method to establish conforming loan limits for the following year.
 This standard was set nearly 10 years ago.

 Each October, the FHFA compares the national median home value with values one year earlier.
 If there is an increase, conforming loan limits will rise by the same percentage.
 The new loan limits are announced in late November.
-For 2020, the conforming loan limit will rise by 5.38% compared to 2019 limits due to the 5.38% rise in home values.
+This year, the 2021 conforming loan limits will rise by 7.2% compared to 2020 limits due to the 7.2% rise in home values.

 On the other hand, if home values remain the same or even fall from one year to the next, the conforming loan limits for the following year will remain the same.

 But there is a third category of loan limits.
 This category is labeled as “high balance” and reserved for areas where median home values are much greater compared to the rest of the country.
 Places such as Miami, Denver, San Francisco, Los Angeles, Honolulu, etc command higher home prices and the high balance conforming limits will apply.
 These limits can vary by location but also come with maximum loan limits.
-For high balance areas, the maximum conforming limit can be as high as $765,000 for a single-family home.
-Two-unit, three-unit and four-unit limits will be $980,325, $1,184,925 and $1,472,550 respectively for these areas.
+For high balance areas, the maximum conforming limit can be as high as $822,375 for a single-family home.
+Two-unit, three-unit and four-unit limits will be even higher.

 States that have high cost areas include California, Colorado, Connecticut, the District of Columbia, Florida, Georgia, Idaho, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Tennessee, Utah, Virginia, Washington, West Virginia and Wyoming.